riscv-steel/riscv-steel/docs/source/api.md

 #include "rvsteel_api.h"
 ```

-The sections below contain documentation of the available API calls.
+The documentation of the available API calls is presented in the following sections.

 ## UART communication
 ---